 - Stay in this way for 1-2 minutes

 Repeat these steps 1-3 times until you get the desired result.
 The aim is to relax the puborectalis muscles and to open the kink at the entrance of the rectum.

 If your heels and ankles start to feel sourness, then it is time to take a break.

 What do the experts say?

-The Inside Out guide is a professional publication that helps people with pelvic floor dysfunction exercise such as pelvic prolapse, incontinence after hysterectomy.
+According to The Inside Out Guide (a professional publication that helps people with pelvic floor dysfunction exercise by Michelle Kenway, Dr. Judith Goh):

 3. THE NORMAL WAY

 The typical way of sitting on the toilet when constipated is having the knees at the same level as the hips.

 It could also be with the knees a little bit higher than the hips.
 Usually, this thing happens when the toilet bowl is smaller than usual.